 Like The Shawshank Redemption, this film went nowhere near to achieving box office smash status, but gained a lease of life upon DVD release, establishing it as a cult classic.
 Eliciting love and hate in equal measures from critics, the crucial attribute it had was that it elicited a reaction: Fight Club’s nihilism and violence meant that everyone had an opinion on its merits, and what it meant.
 We probably shouldn’t be writing this though; you all know what the first rule of Fight Club is…

-The Wachowski brothers went for epic in every sense of the word with The Matrix.
-An ambitious sci-fi plot involving religion, myths and philosophical thought experiments, together with cutting edge special effects - particularly the ultra-slow 'bullet time', it created, appropriately enough, its own distinctive world and style.
-And it also had a brilliant baddie, in the form of Hugo Weaving's demented Agent Smith.
-Let's forget about the sequels for now: the original was undoubtedly one of the ultimate films of the decade.
+The Wachowskis went for epic in every sense of the word with The Matrix.
+An ambitious sci-fi plot involving religion, myths and philosophical thought experiments, together with cutting edge special effects - particularly the ultra-slow ‘bullet time’, it created, appropriately enough, its own distinctive world and style.
+And it also had a brilliant baddie, in the form of Hugo Weaving’s demented Agent Smith.
+Even two decades on, it’s a high point for action cinema.

 The Sixth Sense

-A creepy, psychological thriller, The Sixth Sense was an enormous box office smash, and ensured that if anyone came up to you and saying "I see dead people", you gave them a wry smile rather than running a mile.
-It's quite hard to say much more about this film other than there is something of a twist towards the end…
+A creepy, psychological thriller, The Sixth Sense was an enormous box office smash, and ensured that if anyone came up to you and saying “I see dead people”, you gave them a wry smile rather than running a mile.
+It’s quite hard to say much more about this film other than (a) it turns out Bruce Willis can act and (b) there is something of a twist towards the end…